vBoBv/MSA-Phase1-FullStackProject/README.md

 ## Azure-Pipeline

 I defined the pipeline using YAML file as instructed in the tutorial documentation.
-Whenever, a push is being committed to master branch or develop branch, the pipline will be triggered and ran.
-Furthermore, I specified a path to exclude the README.md so that the pipeline will not kick off if there are any changes to this file.
+Whenever, a push is being committed to master branch or develop branch, the pipeline will be triggered.
+Furthermore, I specified a path to exclude the README.md so that the pipeline will not start if there are any changes to this file.

 ```tsx
 trigger: